 Power layup: Action that occurs when an offensive player in possession of the basketball near the rim, jumps in the air with both feet, and shoots the ball off the corner of the backboard’s inner rectangle.

-Press offense: Offensive actions that could be used to break a press defense while also potentially creating one or more scoring options near the basket or near perimeter areas of the court.
+Press break offense: Generally consists of different set plays and additional offensive actions that could be used to break a press defense while also creating one or more potential scoring options near the basket or near perimeter areas of the court.

 Pressure defense: Basketball concept that can be implemented by one or more defenders in a full court or half court setting to disrupt offensive productivity which could lead to detrimental offensive results such as low quality shot attempts and/or turnovers.